 - Give all Members at least 14 days notice of the business to be conducted at any Society Meeting

-- Additionally, the Treasurer/Secretary will provide, as appropriate:
+- Additionally, the Deputy Chair will provide, as appropriate:

 - A copy of the Chair’s Report on the Society’s operations and of the Annual Financial Statements as approved by the Board,